Sara Sampaio Sends Temperatures Soaring In New Victoria’s Secret Swimsuit Photo Shoot

 One fan wrote that Sara has the hottest body among all the Victoria’s Secret angels, while another one admitted that his heart started beating faster when he saw the video clip.
 The remaining fans, per usual, praised the model with words and phrases like “simply beautiful,” “drop-dead gorgeous woman,” and “perfect from every angle.”

 Prior to posting the said video, Sara shared a picture wherein she flashed her amazing smile to melt many hearts.
-The model wore some rose-pink lip stick, let her shiny brunette tresses down and donned a white bathrobe atop a light-blue shirt.
+The model wore some rose-pink lipstick, let her shiny brunette tresses down and donned a white bathrobe atop a light-blue shirt.

 In the caption, the model wrote that she hopes everyone is having a great day.
 Her picture was favorited 321,000 times and, in response to the caption, many of her fans wrote that their moods were so-so, but when they saw her smile, it made their day.